nickkipshidze/python-nkapi/README.md

         }
     )

-server.router.register(method="GET", path="/", callback=root)
+server.router.register(methods=["GET"], path="/", callback=root)
 server.start()
 ```

-Start the server and visit `http://localhost:8000/` in your browser.
+Start the server and visit `http://127.0.0.1:8000/` in your browser.
 You will see a JSON response containing the request details.

 ---